erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 ![](./figures/munroe-6a.jpg)

-> Randal Munroe @GrossmanQuestionsRandallMunroe
+> Randal Munroe [@GrossmanQuestionsRandallMunroe]

 Control moment gyroscopes are an established technology in spacecraft design and have also seen some terrestrial application.
 In this chapter I hope to provide a basic understanding of gyroscopic reaction torque before giving an overview of its use in momentum control devices as well as existing sizing guidelines.

 The use of CMGs in spacecraft is a mature technology and therefore we can learn a lot for our application from several decades of research, development and active deployment.
-As serendipity goes the start of my research in to crane-stabilization roughly coincided with the publication of the book _Spacecraft Momentum Control Systems_ by Leve, Hamilton and Peck @LeveSpacecraftMomentumControl2015.
+As serendipity goes the start of my research in to crane-stabilization roughly coincided with the publication of the book _Spacecraft Momentum Control Systems_ by Leve, Hamilton and Peck [@LeveSpacecraftMomentumControl2015].
 They did a great job of distilling said decades of research into a very legible book and most of the sizing and dynamics in this chapter are taken from there.

 Terrestrial applications of CMGs are less common, with the only commercially available solutions being roll stabilizers for ships.